mxhamzakhan/SQL_project/README.md

 ![top_demanded_skills_remote](images/3a.png)

-*This image was created using Pivot Table in Excel after exporting the results of the above query*
+*This image was created using Excel after exporting the results of the above query*

 #### b.
 India:
 ```sql